-Recent changes to the UK pension system mean that savers will find it much easier to take cash out of their retirement funds.
+Changes to the UK pension system mean that savers are finding it much easier to take cash out of their retirement funds.

-The reforms, which came into effect on 6 April, mean that people will no longer be forced to buy an annuity with their pension pots as they were in the past.
+The reforms, which came into effect in 2015, mean that people are no longer forced to buy an annuity with their pension pots as they were in the past.

 Instead, they have the option of leaving the money invested in the stock market and other assets while taking a regular income – a process known as drawdown.

 And it should now be much more straightforward to take money out of a pension to spend, invest or even give to family members.

 Figures published by HM Revenue & Customs (HMRC) in January 2020 show that around 327,000 people used the new freedoms to withdraw £9.4 billion in 2019 – up by more than 20% on the previous year.